dereknovak/RB120-LS/study_guide.md

 "Object Oriented Programming is a programming paradigm that was created to deal with the growing complexity of large software systems."

-Object Oriented Programming is a programming paradigm that was formed as a response to the growing complexity of large software systems, dividing data storage and functionality into small chunks that come together to perform larger tasks.
+Object Oriented Programming is a programming paradigm that was formed as a response to the expanding complexity of large software systems, dividing data storage and functionality into small chunks that come together to perform bigger tasks.

 ### Benefits of using OOP:
 1. Creating objects allows for better code abstraction